imcentlol/dotfiles/README.md

 # My personal dotfiles for daily workflow

-This dotfiles mainly use gruvbox color palette as its theme.
+This dotfiles mainly uses gruvbox color palette as its theme.
 And yes, Im a megumin simp.

 Im still just a linux rookie so this configuration is kinda basic lol.
 The scripts given in the dotfiles are mainly used for clean installing arch.
 ## Screenshots